redhat-developer/podman-desktop-demo/minc-extension/README.md

 ## Prerequisites

-- Install the MINC extension:
+- Install the MINC extension from the catalog of extensions
-  `ghcr.io/minc-org/minc-extension:next` (for the current development version)
 - Install the demo extension:
   `quay.io/podman-desktop-demo/podman-desktop-extension`
 - Clone this demo repository.